top of page

 One of the most significant factors causing stress for parents/caregivers is managing family finances within a budget.
 It may quickly become very overwhelming.
 Some help is available and it is worth learning more to see if you or someone in your family is eligible.

 Tax filing is essential to ensure eligibility for benefits, rebates and subsidies.
-Rural Response for Healthy Children’s Parent Support team are also trained to help you access tax benefits suited to your family’s situation.
-Did you know there may be benefits from up to ten years ago that you haven’t claimed?
+Rural Response for Healthy Children’s Parent Support team is trained to help you access tax benefits suited to your family’s situation.
+Did you know there may be benefits from up to ten years ago that you have not claimed?

 Every spring there are local tax clinics that will help prepare income tax statements.
 For the most up-to-date information, visit Ontario 211 or call 2-1-1 and ask for the location of your closest "Community Volunteer Income Tax Program".